Follow Your Dreams is Great Advice – Unless You’re Poor

 False Dream

-As the harsh reality of skyrocketing education costs, student loans with insurmountable balances, and a job market with stagnant wages came crashing down on millennials’ heads; they realized they were sold a false dream.
+As the harsh reality of skyrocketing education costs, student loans with insurmountable balances, and a job market with stagnant wages came crashing down on millennials’ heads, they realized they had been sold a false dream.

 Being What You Want Costs Money

-Some who choose to study humanities, the arts, and teaching find themselves saddled with a debt that they can never pay, as their future earnings potential will never be enough to pay the debt and pay for life.
+Some who choose to study humanities, the arts, and teaching find themselves saddled with a debt they can never pay, as their future earnings potential will never be enough to pay off the debt and thrive in life.

 Living is Too Expensive